Alwatr/flux/README.md

 ### Core Packages

 - **@alwatr/observable:** Provides the core observable pattern implementation used throughout the Alwatr Flux ecosystem.
+See [packages/observable](packages/observable) for more details.
 - **@alwatr/context:** A simple yet powerful TypeScript library for managing application context and facilitating efficient communication between components.
 See [packages/context](packages/context) for more details.
 - **@alwatr/signal:** A lightweight library for managing global signals and state changes.
 See [packages/signal](packages/signal) for more details.